Thanks for stopping by. Greetings from a small town in southern New Hampshire - - 60 miles NorthWest of Boston

 Some station highlights:

-1958 - 1976 As K2DWR, operated CW 100%, and used wire antennas with a Heathkit DX40 Transmitter and a Hallicrafters SX99 Receiver.
-QTH was Upstate NY
+1958 - 1976 As K2DWR (Upstate NY) operated CW 100%, and used wire antennas with the Heathkit DX40 Transmitter and a Hallicrafters SX99 Receiver.
+(Wow - this receiver sure was an improvement over the Shortwave Broadcast receiver.
+And it took me 1-year of savings from my paper route to get the $150 to buy it.)

 1976 - 2005 Operated CW 100% with a Ten-Tec Century 21 (30 watts) and a G5RV.
-QTH's included Upstate NY, Minneapolis, and New Hampshire during my high-tech career & a growing familyso there was very limited time for ham radio.
+QTH's included Upstate NY, Minneapolis, and New Hampshire during my high-tech career & a growing familyso there was very limited time for ham radio during this 30-year period.

 2006 - 2009 Semi-retired & in NH.
 Operated CW 99% using a new ICOM IC756 Pro3 & a 160M Carolina Windom.